SeanKilleen/seankilleen.github.io/_posts/2015-02-27-how-to-leave-a-company-well.markdown

 ## What Do You Think?
 I'm happy to have maintained largely positive relationships with my former employers.

 I'd love to hear any additional advice you have.
-Sound off in the comments!
+Sound off in the comments, or [check it out on HackerNews](https://news.ycombinator.com/item?id=9119771).